Linguistics - XM0027

 If you've always wanted to delve deeper into language, to unpick the structure of the way we communicate, Monash Linguistics is for you.

 Linguistics is central to the study of languages.
-You'll come away with a deep, scientifically informed knowledge of how language is used and structured.
-The tools you'll acquire naturally augment those of anthropology, psychology, law, computer science and other complementary disciplines.
+You can specialise in a range of different areas within two dedicated streams: Linguistics and Applied Linguistics and English as an International Language, and will come away with a deep, scientifically informed knowledge of how language is used and structured.
+The tools you'll acquire are a valuable adjunct to studies in anthropology, education, philosophy, psychology, law, translation studies, computer science and other complementary disciplines.

 Your study of Linguistics will begin with an introduction to the nature of language, and the basic structures of language and tools you'll rely on throughout your studies.
 These include phonetics (the production and representation of speech sounds), phonology (the organisation of sounds in a language), morphology (the structure of words), syntax (the organisation of words in sentences), semantics and pragmatics (the analysis of meaning), historical linguistics (language change) and sociolinguistics (language variation and use).